-2 Quality of the applicant
+1 Quality of the applicant

-- Quality of the applicant's research track record and the academic quality of the underpinning basic research. - Quality of the applicant's research vision and their potential to establish or enhance a world leading research group at the host university in their chosen field of engineering.
+Quality of the applicant's research track record and the academic quality of the underpinning basic research. • Quality of the applicant's research vision and their potential to establish or enhance a world leading research group at the host university in their chosen field of engineering.

-3 Quality of the collaborative research programme
+2 Quality of the collaborative research programme

-- Quality and significance of the proposed 'use-inspired' collaborative research programme (including timeliness, novelty, vision and ambition). - Quality and effectiveness of the proposed planning and management, and whether the requested resources are appropriate and have been fully justified.

-• Consideration of diversity and inclusion in research and team development.
+- Quality and significance of the proposed 'use-inspired' collaborative research programme (including timeliness, novelty, vision and ambition). - Quality and effectiveness of the proposed planning and management, and whether the requested resources are appropriate and have been fully justified. - Consideration of diversity and inclusion in research and team development.

-4 Strength of the strategic partnership
+3 Strength of the strategic partnership

-- Strength and long-term sustainability of the strategic partnership between the company and the host institution. - Commitment and level of support from both the host university and the industry sponsor.
+- Assess the strength and how to manage the relationship with DSTL and the host institution. - Commitment and level of support from the host university.

-5 Beneficiaries and impact
+4 Beneficiaries and impact

-- Extent to which the industrial sponsor and other beneficiaries will benefit from the proposed collaborative research programme. - Potential to translate research outcomes into societal and economic impact.
+- Evaluate the extent to other beneficiaries will benefit from the proposed collaborative research programme. - Potential to translate research outcomes into societal and economic impact.

-6 Financial costing of the proposal
+5 Financial costing of the proposal

-• Quality and level of the financial contribution from the industrial partner and host institution.
+• Evaluate the quality and level of the financial contribution from the host institution.